Worsl/Go-with-Examples/mocking/explain.md

-essentially mocking is creating a fake instance of a object or dependency for us to test on
+Mocking is creating a fake instance of a object or dependency for us to test on

 testing a function that is operating on a database (requires a database) , it would be inefficent to setup an actual database just to run tests on it.
 Remember we are ultimately TESTING the FUNCTION. not the database.